dretax/GarHal_CSGO/README.md

 * @ZeroMemory for providing videos for basic stuff.
 * @hrt for a (not so much working) aimbot structure.
 * @drew79

-## Note
-The project is for research purposes only and is not suitable for production environments, misusage, or commercial use.